ameliagc/HW5-1/final_project_app_qs.md

 The data is used to return a list of titles.
 From there, the user will select the article they want to view.
 This will be stored in a temporary variable used to call the articles API that will display the text.

 * **What models will you have in your application?**
 I will need a model for article title and date and one for article title and text that the user saves.
+I will also need a model for the user login credentials.

 * **What fields will each model have?**
-Both will have two fields each for strings of the title and either date or text.
+All will have two fields each for strings of the title and either date or text, and the username/password.

 * **What uniqueness constraints will there be on each table? (e.g. can't add a song with the same title as an existing song)**
 The table with the article title and text can only have 1 entry per article, meaning that the user can only save an article one time.
+The user table can only have 1 password per username.

 * **What relationships will exist between the tables?
 What's a 1:many relationship between?
 What about a many:many relationship?**
 The one to many relationship will be the all of the articles in a given month and year.
 There is a many-to-many relationship between keywords and articles, since articles have many keywords and one keyword can be used on multiple articles.